 “Luxury is a function of time period and availability,” says Mishra when asked why he chooses things and crafts that take a longer time to achieve.
 “In the early 20th century, Maharani Gayatri Devi’s printed chiffons seemed more luxurious than a Kanjeevaram because so few could access it, and because it was the height of technological innovation at the time.
 Today, the focus is returning to hand-crafted luxury because mass-produced clothing is available to everyone at such cheap rates.”
 To Mishra, then, the raw material is as important as the final garment, and this is why it is easy to connect his ready-to-wear with the idea of luxurious haute couture.
 His recent showing championing khadi held at Delhi’s historic Red Fort for the Ministry of Textiles also bears witness to his obsession with near-couture techniques and fabrics (for what is more haute than hand-spun, handwoven khadi?)

 Interestingly, it’s couture that Mishra had been showing in India till October last year, keeping his twice-yearly RTW collections for the Paris calendar since his 2014 Woolmark win.
-But now, after almost half a decade, he returned to the ramp at FDCI-organised Lotus Makeup India Fashion Week in New Delhi, and to deafening applause.
+And after almost half a decade, he returned to the ramp at FDCI-organised Lotus Makeup India Fashion Week in New Delhi last year, and to a deafening applause.
+This year, Rahul Mishra debuts at Paris Couture Week and is the first Indian designer to be welcomed as guest member by the committee of the Chamber Syndicale de la Haute Couture.

 In terms of technique, there isn’t much difference between Mishra’s RTW and couture apart from the number of man-hours and personalised attention it takes for the garment to come into being.
 And it may be because of how he approaches the making of each garment that carries the Rahul Mishra label.
 “There are two stages,” he says.
 “The first is pre-birth, where the most amount of time is dedicated to the basics, like the fabrics being woven by hand.
 The second is the garment’s life after it has emerged, fully formed.
 Once it is made, the real questions that emerges are ‘how long will this garment retain its magic?’
 ‘How long will it last?’
 ‘How long will it continue to be precious?’”